-- 1. Further investigations must address uncertainties regarding CO2 taxes and underlying emission goals for Norway and Europe to enforce a green revolution on the NCS. - 2.
+- 1. Further investigations must address uncertainties regarding CO, taxes and underlying emission goals for Norway and Europe to enforce a green revolution on the NCS. - 2.
 Analysis of how decarbonisation pathways on the NCS can ensure a legitimate reorientation of the industry and society, and of what it would mean to roll out the energy hub concept on the NCS based on principles of energy justice and just transition.
 This entails understanding existing governance structures, and how these can be strengthened through new forms of collaboration between public institutions across scales, key industrial actors and relevant groups of the public. - 3.
 Mobilising concepts such as energy citizenship, public engagement and social acceptance to analyse emergent controversies across scale, and to identify social potential to advance the transition.
-This includes developing competences and leadership skill sets throughout the PhD programme and beyond to build capacities for the actors (industry, public sector, NGOs) that are key developers of sustainable energy systems and societies.
+This inenergy systems and societies.